Nemin32/Nemin32.github.io/other/_posts/2025-06-15-molluckfic.md

 "Bullshit!"
 Molluck spat back with ire, his eyes shifting to red.

 "Whether you believe me or not doesn't really matter to me."
 The masked Mudokon shrugged, undeterred by Molluck's outburst.
 "Consider it a story then.
 Among these many gods some were benevolent and called upon often and with trust.
 Some were whimsical, treated with as much respect as wariness.
-And some, well, some were shunned, called upon only to curse and despoil.
+And some, well, some were shunned, called upon rarely and only to curse and despoil.
 For they are destruction and calamity personified and their very names invite ill fortune."

 "And?"

 "And one of them in particular bore a name quite similar to yours.
 The exact spelling was lost to time, but cautionary tales passed down still whisper of the one they called Molek."
 The Glukkon could have sworn that he saw darkness seep from the mask's carved eyes darkening the very room itself.
-"The shunned and forsaken god who provided great and terrible power and immeasurable riches to those, who offered children to him in ritual sacrifice."
+"The shunned and forsaken god who provided great and terrible power along with immeasurable riches to those, who offered children to him in ritual sacrifice."

 "Killin' kids?
 Ridiculous!"
 Molluck spat back.
 "I don't care what your backwards tribal crap says 'bout my name, that ain't nothing like me.
 I just process animals."
 Before he could say another word, he was silenced by BigFace's spear smashing against the carpet with a hollow thud.